Can You Think Like Leonardo Da Vinci?

 Theory of Multiple Intelligences:

-Everyone on the planet has a high level of intelligence, but often it is in areas that aren’t easy to observe or are not tested in a typical business or academic setting.
+Da Vinci and others believe that everyone on the planet has a high level of intelligence, but often it is in areas that aren’t easy to observe or are not tested in a typical business or academic setting.
 Here are the various categories of intelligence according to the theory of multiple intelligences developed by Howard Gardner in his book “Frames of Mind.”
 (2)

 - Musical Intelligence: The ability to pick up harmony, beats and rhythm.
 Some people are so musically talented that they can pick up a new instrument and play well after only a few hours of training.